$125 million for Inscripta may usher in the next wave of genetic engineering – TechCrunch

 Investors and entrepreneurs are deploying hundreds of millions of dollars to create the tools that researchers, scientists and industry will use to re-engineer the building blocks of life to perform different functions in agriculture, manufacturing and medicine.

-Another, the still-private company is Inscripta, helmed by a former TenX Genomics executive, the Boulder, Colo.-based startup is commercializing a machine that can let researchers design and manufacture small quantities of new organisms.
-If TenX Genomics is giving scientists and businesses a better way to read and understand the genome, then Inscripta is giving those same users a new way to write their own genetic code and make their own organisms.
+Another, the still-private company Inscripta, is helmed by a former 10X Genomics executive.
+The Boulder, Colo.-based startup is commercializing a machine that can let researchers design and manufacture small quantities of new organisms.
+If 10X Genomics is giving scientists and businesses a better way to read and understand the genome, then Inscripta is giving those same users a new way to write their own genetic code and make their own organisms.

 It’s a technology that investors are falling over themselves to finance.
-The company, which closed on $105 million in financing earlier in the year (through several tranches which began in late 2018), has just raised another $125 million on the heels of launching its first commercial product.
-Investors in the round include new and previous investors like: Paladin Capital Group, JS Capital Management, Oak HC/FT and Venrock.
+The company, which closed on $105 million in financing earlier in the year (through several tranches, which began in late 2018), has just raised another $125 million on the heels of launching its first commercial product.
+Investors in the round include new and previous investors like Paladin Capital Group, JS Capital Management, Oak HC/FT and Venrock.

-“Biology has unlimited potential to positively change this world,” says Kevin Ness, the chief executive of Inscripta.
+“Biology has unlimited potential to positively change this world,” says Kevin Ness, the chief executive of Inscripta .
 “It’s one of the most important new technology forces that will be a major player in the global economy.”

 Ness sees Inscripta as breaking down one of the biggest barriers to the commercialization of genetic engineering, which is access to the technology.